Frequently Asked Questions

-It can treat back pain, fatigue, depression/anxiety, seasonal allergies, and headaches, to name a few.
-Acupuncture is part of a comprehensive medicine and can treat everything.
-To learn more about what else acupuncture can treat, go here.
+It can treat chronic pain, fatigue, depression/anxiety, seasonal allergies, and headaches, to name a few.
+Acupuncture is part of a comprehensive medicine and can treat almost everything.
+Learn more about what we treat here.

 Does acupuncture hurt?

 No. Acupuncture is a pain-free way to improve your health.
-If you feel anything at all, you may feel a very tiny prick (like a mosquito bite) and then, it goes away.
-Acupuncture relaxes your muscles and many times our patients fall asleep during their treatments.
+If you feel anything at all, you may feel a tiny sensation like a mosquito bite when the needle is inserted and then, it goes away.
+Many times patients fall asleep during their treatments.

 How big are acupuncture needles?

 Is it safe?

 Do I have to completely undress for acupuncture?

 This is my first acupuncture session.
 What can I do to prepare?